IFC Privacy Subcommittee (Intellectual Freedom Committee) Committee

-Data Integrity & Security
+Data Integrity and Security

 Security: Security involves both managerial and technical measures to protect against loss and the unauthorized access, destruction, use, or disclosure of data.
 Security measures should be integrated into the design, implementation, and day-to-day practices of the vendor's entire operating environment as part of its continuing commitment to risk management.
 The vendor should seek compliance with published cybersecurity standards from organizations such as National Institute of Standards and Technology (NIST).

 Encryption:The use of data encryption helps enhance privacy protection.
 All online transactions between client applications (web browsers, mobile apps, etc.) and server applications should be encrypted.
-In addition, any personally identifiable information housed by the vendor off site (cloud-based infrastructure, tape backups, etc.) should use encrypted storage.
+In addition, any personally identifiable information and user data housed by the vendor off site (cloud-based infrastructure, tape backups, etc.) should use encrypted storage.

 Anonymization: Data used for customer analytics and other types of analysis should be anonymized by removing or encrypting personally identifiable information.
-While data anonymization is a good practice, it is not foolproof (reidentification analysis has been used to identify individuals from anonymized data sets); therefore access should still be restricted.
+While data anonymization is a good practice, it is not foolproof (re-identification analysis has been used to identify individuals from anonymized data sets); therefore access should still be restricted.

 Retention:Personally identifiable information should not be retained in perpetuity.
 The vendor should establish policies for how long to retain different types of data and methods for securely destroying data that is no longer needed.
 For example, accounts that are expired or inactive for a certain amount of time should be purged.
 Retention policies should also cover archival copies and backups.

-Government Requests:The vendor should develop and implement procedures for dealing with government and law enforcement requests for personally identifiable information.
-The vendor should only consider a government or law enforcement request if it is issued by a court of competent jurisdiction that shows good cause and is in proper form.
-The vendor should inform users through their privacy policies about the legal conditions under which they might be required to release personally identifiable information.
+Government Requests:The vendor should develop and implement procedures for dealing with government and law enforcement requests for library patrons' personally identifiable information and use data.
+The vendor should consider a government or law enforcement request only if it is issued by a court of competent jurisdiction that shows good cause and is in proper form.
+The vendor should inform and consult with the library when it believes is obligated to release library patrons' information unless prevented from doing so by the operation of law.
+The vendor should also inform users through its privacy policies about the legal conditions under which it might be required to release personally identifiable information.

 Company Sale, Merger, or Bankruptcy:In the event that the vendor is sold to another company, merges with another company, or is dissolved through bankruptcy, all personally identifiable information should be securely destroyed, or libraries and their end users must be notified and given the opportunity to request that their data be securely destroyed.

-Audit & Notification
+Audit and Notification